lostella/lostella.github.io/README.md

 ## Layout

 ```
-content/       pages and posts; *.md is rendered, anything else is copied verbatim
+content/       pages and posts; *.md is rendered, anything else is copied alongside it
   index.md       the home page
   <name>.md      a page at /<name>/, listed in the nav if it has menu = "main"
   blog/<name>.md a post at /blog/<name>/
+static/        copied verbatim to the site root
 style.css      the stylesheet
 website.py     the generator
 ```